telerik/maui-docs/controls/datagrid/columns/nested-properties.md

 ## Example

-Here is an example how you can use the nested properties feature in DataGrid:
+Here is an example of how you can use the nested properties feature in DataGrid:

 1. Create the needed business objects, for example type `Person` that will have property of type `Address`: